 (2) In all non-title IV-D proceedings, the court may use and must permit parties or attorneys to use any software certified by the Judicial Council under this rule.

-A: Family Code section 4055 provides that the Judicial Council, commencing March 1, 2013 and annually thereafter shall determine the amount of the net disposable adjustment to the Low Income Adjustment based on the change in the annual California Consumer Price Index for All Urban Consumers, published by the California Department of Industrial Relations, Division of Labor Statics (CDIR).
-The CDIR has now published the CCPI average for calendar year 2015.
-The percentage of annual average change from calendar year 2014 to 2015 is 1.4% or $23.00.
-The new LIA amount is $1607 and that is the amount that should be applied to adjust the threshold for the Low Income Adjustment.
+A: Family Code section 4055 provides that the Judicial Council, commencing March 1, 2013 and annually thereafter shall determine the amount of the net disposable adjustment to the Low Income Adjustment (LIA) based on the change in the annual California Consumer Price Index for All Urban Consumers, published by the California Department of Industrial Relations, Division of Labor Statics (CDIR).
+The CDIR has now published the CCPI average for calendar year 2016.
+The percentage of annual average change from calendar year 2015 to 2016 is 2.3% or $37.
+The new LIA amount is $1,644.00 and that is the amount that should be applied to adjust the threshold for the Low Income Adjustment.

 A: No, the Center for Families, Children & the Courts does not maintain adoption records.